A microscopically reversible kinetic theory of flocking: Growth rate

+In App.~\ref{app:analyze}, we analyze the integrand of \eqref{eq:flapping} with the upper bound of \eqref{eq:choice} implemented.
+We see that it in order to make sure that $\alpha \geq 0$, it is important to keep $\chi_{\text{graze}}$ small, as the contribution to the integral from large $\chi$-values is strongly positive.
+That is, we must filter out large $\chi$ collisions which correspond to frontal bird-air collisions.
+The requirement that frontal bird-air collisions need to be filtered out is similar to how real birds need to be shaped and positioned in an aerodynamic way in order to attain a nonzero velocity with respect to the ambient air.
 In Fig.~\ref{fig:three-subfigures}, $ \alpha $ is plotted as a function of $\Delta \mu$, $T$ and $\chi_{\graze }$.
-We find that increasing $\Delta \mu$ induces flocking, which makes sense as an increased $\Delta \mu$ enhances activity.
-Conversely, it is found that for inducing flocking it is helps to decrease the temperature.
-This is also expected as an increased temperature means more incoherent birds that have more trouble aligning.
-The same result is found for numerical simulations of the Vicsek model \cite{Ginelli_2016,Vicsek_1995,Czirók_1997} and kinetic theory for the Vicsek model \cite{Ihle_2011,bertin2009hydrodynamic} if one identifies the magnitude of noise with temperature.
+We find that increasing $\Delta \mu$ induces flocking, which is anticipated as an increased $\Delta \mu$ quantifies the chemostat and thus the extent to which the system more active.
+Similarly, it is found that for inducing flocking one must decrease the temperature.
+This is also expected, as an increased temperature means the birds become more incoherent and thus have more trouble aligning.
+The same result is found for numerical simulations of the Vicsek model \cite{Ginelli_2016,Vicsek_1995,Czirók_1997} and for kinetic theory for the Vicsek model \cite{Ihle_2011,bertin2009hydrodynamic} if one identifies the magnitude of noise with temperature.
 Furthermore, we find that flocking is strongly undermined by mildly increasing $\chi_{\graze}$, from which it follows that frontal bird-air collisions will strongly prevent birds from attaining a nonzero average velocity with air.

 In Fig.~\ref{fig:three-subfigures123}, we provide a diagram that shows the sign of $\alpha$ for the same varied parameters.